 Multiple Sclerosis Symptom Medications

-Symptoms - Multiple Sclerosis Symptom MedicationsA number of effective treatments are available to reduce the effects of most MS symptoms.
-Several drugs mentioned (in the listing to follow) are not specifically approved for MS by the United States Food & Drug Administration (FDA); however, doctors may prescribe these drugs “off-label” for some of their patients, if appropriate.
+Symptoms - Multiple Sclerosis Symptom MedicationsA number of effective treatments are available to reduce the effects of most multiple sclerosis symptoms.
+Several medications mentioned (in the listing to follow) are not specifically approved for multiple sclerosis by the United States Food and Drug Administration (FDA), however, doctors may prescribe these medications “off-label” for some of their patients, if appropriate.

-To follow is a list of medications that may be prescribed or recommended by physicians for the treatment of MS symptoms.
-While this list includes many of the medications commonly prescribed for the individual symptoms noted, other drugs not appearing on the list may also be prescribed by a physician, depending on the specific circumstances and the doctor’s preferences.
-Additionally, not all symptoms are included on this list; only those that may be treated with prescribed medications.
+While this list includes many of the medications commonly prescribed for the symptoms noted, other medications not appearing on the list may also be prescribed by a physician, depending on the specific circumstances and the doctor’s preferences.

-One’s doctor is the best source of information on treatments for a patient’s individual situation.
-Patients who have questions about a drug or other symptom-management treatment should consult their physician.
-The drugs listed were originally compiled by Dr. Jack Burks.
+Your healthcare professional is also the best source of information on all treatment options for your specific situation.
+Individuals with questions or considering a change with a medication or other symptom-management treatment should consult their physician.

 Medications Listed by Symptom